cjus/node-neo4j-presentation/presentation/readme.md

 <img src="alex-introduces-tom-and-susan.png" width="300"/>

-When lots of nodes and links exists, graphs can become quite complex, such as the web of social and business relationships found on Facebook and LinkedIn.
+When lots of nodes and links exist, graphs can become quite complex, such as the web of social and business relationships found on Facebook and LinkedIn.

 <img src="graph4.jpg" width="500"/>

 ## Graphs revealed

-Graph diagrams made their debut in paper written by [Leonard Euler](https://en.m.wikipedia.org/wiki/Leonhard_Euler) a Swiss-born mathematician who is  regarded as one of the most prolific mathematician of all time.
+Graph diagrams made their debut in a paper written by [Leonard Euler](https://en.m.wikipedia.org/wiki/Leonhard_Euler) a Swiss-born mathematician who is regarded as one of the most prolific mathematicians of all time.

 <img src="Leonhard_Euler.jpg" width="200"/>